Financial-Times/origami/README.md

 To output just the footer styles you need pass an options `$opts` map.
 The map accepts:

 - `themes`: A list of themes to include.
 Available themes are `light` and `dark`.
-- `martix`: Whether to output styles for a complex navigation structure (not required for a simple footer).
+- `matrix`: Whether to output styles for a complex navigation structure (not required for a simple footer).
 - `margin`: A [length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) to set a custom top margin for o-footer.

 E.g. include only the dark theme for a simple footer of legal links: